Contents

 With Webex Events Production Studio, no. With the Webex Events RTMP player, yes!

-Can I review Q&A answers and poll results in the studio?
+Can I review Q&A answers and poll results in the Studio?

-Can I send messages to attendees from the studio?
+Can I send messages to attendees from the Studio?

-People in the Studio can't interact with stream chat unless they're viewing the stream as an attendee in the Event App.
+Presenters in the Studio can't interact with stream chat unless they're viewing the stream as an attendee in the Event App.

 Can I remove unwanted messages from the live stream chat?